Software rasterizing hair

 Given the value for the long axis, it’s easier to get the second coordinate.
 Notice that the segment’s end width depends on the tangent of the next segment.
 Only the last segment (near the strand’s tip) has the same width near both points.

-Calculation of pixel projecteted onto edge.
+Calculation of pixel projected onto the edge.

 Calculating short axis coordinates for pixel px0 by projecting it onto the side edge.